Room Color Combination Ideas Designers Actually Use (And Why They Work)

 Coordinating Wall Colors With Curtains and Rugs

-Temperature matching matters too; cool-toned walls pair best with cool-toned fabrics, while warm walls need warm textiles to maintain harmony.
+Temperature matching matters more than most people expect: cool-toned walls pair with cool-toned fabrics, and warm walls want warm textiles to stay coherent across the whole room.

 Bedroom Wall Color Combination Ideas for Style and Comfort